Turkish court upholds convictions of top officers over coup plot

 Among other leading figures whose convictions were upheld were Engin Alan, a retired general elected to parliament as a member of the National Movement Party in 2011, and retired general Bilgin Balanli, who had been in line to become air force commander before his arrest.

-In total, the court upheld convictions in the three-year trial process of 237 defendants and ruled in favor of the release of 88 defendants.
+In total, the court upheld convictions in the three-year trial process of 237 defendants and ruled in favour of the release of 88 defendants.
 It also upheld the previous acquittal of 36 defendants.

 Opposition MP Emine Ulker Tarhan echoed Ulgen's allegation that the court ruling was politically motivated.